-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 export default {} block.

-// In modules-syntax workers, we use `export default` to export our script's
+// In modules-syntax workers, you use `export default` to export your script's

 // main event handlers, such as the `fetch` handler for receiving HTTP